harcomaase/happy-mrs-chicken/Readme.md

 ### gameplay

 - you can tap on a moving chicken.
 It will stop and lay an egg
 - after the chicken layed the egg, it starts moving again
 - after some time a new chicken hatches from the egg
 - the new chicken is immediately able to lay eggs

 ### technical

 - the canvas occupies the full page
 - the page can be installed as PWA
+- game phases available (welcome screen, main game etc.)

 ### art